Raster data

 The different ways to find or create input data for raster analyses are listed below:

 1. Find existing data: You can use existing data sources hosted in ArcGIS as input for analyses.
-The data sources need to be in the format of a hosted imagery layer or table.
+The data sources need to be in the format of a or table.
 For example, you can use hosted imagery layers such as USA Average Wind Speed Tiled imagery or the Sentinel-2 Views Imagery layer.

 Below is a list of resources that you can use to search for input data for analyses: